-Note that Eq.
-(16) produces positive values for λ_j , hence no constraint is to be dropped ever from the active set, i.e. if once some y_j becomes zero then it retains this value for ever.
-This is a very important point as far as efficiency is concerned and in addition guarantees the finite termination property of the algorithm.
-When all constraints are satisfied we have reached the sought solution.
+Note that (16) produces positive values for λ_j , hence, no constraint is to be dropped ever from the active set, i.e., if once some y_j becomes zero then it retains this value forever.
+This is a very important point as far as efficiency is concerned and, in addition, guarantees the finite termination property of the algorithm.
+When all constraints are satisfied, we have reached the sought solution.

-Finally, it must be noted that apart from problems of low dimensionality as in the case of image segmentation (where K is equal to the number of pixel labels), we have also applied the above projection technique to problems of large dimensions (eg. K = 65536) arising in other image processing problems and we have verified its efficiency and robustness.
+Finally, it must be noted that apart from problems of low dimensionality as in the case of image segmentation (where K is equal to the number of pixel labels), we have also applied the previous projection technique to problems of large dimensions (e.g., K = 65536) arising in other image processing problems and we have verified its efficiency and robustness.